 - Guild of Bookworkers Northwest Chapter (more info below) – Our local chapter of the Guild has recently decided to increase their workshop offerings.
 Plans are the works to bring in some big names in technical binding techniques, so stay tuned.

-- Independent Publishers Resource Center – Geared towards our younger creatives, this lively center near Powells in downtown Portland provides zinesters, writers, printers and others who want to self-publish their own work with workshops, equipment and studio access. www.iprc.org
+- Independent Publishers Resource Center – This lively center in Central Eastside Portland provides zinesters, writers, printers and others who want to self-publish their own work with workshops, equipment and studio access.
+Great selection of letterpress type and presses, screen printing equipment and more. www.iprc.org

 - Focus On Book Arts Conference – This biennial conference in Forest Grove offers four days of classes in the book arts—bookbinding, paper making, printmaking, artists books, cards, journals—at all skill levels from beginner to advanced and includes evening lectures, a store with books about books and artists products, and a market with supplies and products.
 This conference happens every two years and seems to get better every time out thanks to a very dedicated volunteer staff. www.focusonbookarts.org